gterrono/coursegrapher/README.md

 To deploy, push to gh-pages.

 To update the review data, set write to true on Firebase and run `update_data(<token>)` in the console on [the site](http://coursegrapher.com).
-It will log when it's done.
+It should take about 15 minutes, and it will log when it's done.
 Then set write back to false.